bustimes/transxchange-parser/README.md

   * `https://data.bus-data.dft.gov.uk/timetable/download/gtfs-file/scotland/`
   * `https://data.bus-data.dft.gov.uk/timetable/download/gtfs-file/wales/`

-If must use TransXChange, there may be better parsers available.
+If you've thought about it and still want to use TransXChange, there may be better parsers available.
 For example, [pytxc](https://github.com/ciaranmccormick/pytxc).